 What inevitably ends up falling by the wayside is training, technology, marketing and the basic building blocks you need each day to keep your success high and your pipeline strong.

 This is where we come in.
-At Intent, we have specialized teams that mine databases for opportunities, run your CRM or CDP platform for you, build and coordinate events, create and update websites, run social media advertising and SEO, and so much more.
+At Intent, we have a specialized mortgage marketing team that mines databases for opportunities, runs your CRM or CDP platform for you, builds and coordinates events, creates and updates websites, runs social media advertising and SEO, and so much more.

 Imagine that each day your social media efforts are creating relationships and leads, or that someone has a clear view of the ROI on your lead buying.